View Print Version

 Orchard blocks are managed conventionally, organically, or using an IPM program.

 - Conventional blocks are managed using a standard spray program used by the majority of the industry.

 - IPM blocks are managed with a spray program that includes selective materials in order to boost natural enemy numbers.

 - Organic blocks are established OMRI-certified orchards (they have been using organic management for at least 3 seasons).

 All orchards contain primarily Bartlett and D’Anjou pear varieties.
 The blocks are clustered geographically in order to make meaningful comparisons of insect populations.
-Click on the links to the left to see data from each cluster.
+Click on the links below or to the left to see data from each cluster.